 View Other Luxury House Plans

 Going to the movies with your family is getting costly these days and so are going to see live concerts.
 The fees and admissions expenditure is just that, admission to sporting events, movies, concerts and movie rentals.
 Look for fun museums and zoos that have free admittance.
 There are some out there still, so take advantage of them.
 If you want to splurge and see a movie in a theater, see a matinee showing.
 Even just doing that saves you a few dollars every time.
-With Redbox and other movie rental places, renting a movie is the cheapest solution.
+With Redbox and Netflix, renting a movie is the cheapest solution.
 Create a movie atmosphere at home and cuddle up to a rented movie on a Friday night instead of going out and spending money on a movie in theaters.

 Going on vacation requires a place to stay, which is where lodging, vacation homes and hotels come into play.
 If you are struggling to make ends meet and still want to take a vacation, visit a friend or family member and stay with them.
 This means you still get a vacation, but without the costly lodging expenses.

 Having a pet adds up.
 You have to pay for food, veterinary bills and toys for them.
 If you are trying to cut back on spending and you do not have a pet, do not get a pet!
 If you already have a pet, watch for pet food to go on sale and collect coupons to save you money on their food.
 You do not need to buy your pet a new toy every week.
 A few toys are good enough.
 The veterinary bills are hard to cut.
 If your pet gets sick, you have to take care of them.
 Look around for the best prices for vets, and do not settle on just the first one you go to.